Published on

 Hot paths

-We optimized our hot paths to be queue-drive instead of database driven.
-This allows us to continue partial operations (reciving and broadcasting transactions) even if the database is down or at max capacity.
-We achieved this by passing around all required data in the queue message and having one queue to write to the database.
+We optimized our hot paths to be queue-driven rather than database-driven, letting us continue partial operations (receiving and broadcasting transactions) even if the database is down or at max capacity.
+We achieved this by passing all required data in the queue message and consolidating writes to the database in a single queue.

 Data production

-We are fortunate that our data is temporary, once a transaction is mined or expired, it's not longer needed.
-This means that we can use a lot of tricks to optimize our database.
-We automatically ETL our production data into Snowflake and delete transactions older than 7 days from our production database.
-This helps keeping indexes light and inserts fast.
+We are fortunate that our data is temporary: once a transaction is mined or expires, it is no longer needed.
+This means we can optimize our database heavily.
+We automatically ETL our production data into Snowflake and delete transactions older than seven days from our production database.
+This keeps indexes light and inserts fast.

-Thanks to Snowflake, we can easily scale our data storage and compute to handle the data production and queries for our reports & dashboards.
+Thanks to Snowflake, we can easily scale our data storage and compute to handle the data production and queries for our reports and dashboards.

 Database scaling

-PostgreSQL is a great database, but it's not the best at scaling, at least not out of the box.
-While PostgreSQL might be faster at smaller scale, you really want consistancy over speed for a database that is used by thousands of users.
+PostgreSQL is a great database, but it’s not the best at large-scale out of the box.
+While PostgreSQL might be faster at a smaller scale, we want consistency over speed for a database used by thousands of users.

-Fortunately, distributed SQL was invented 10 years ago and is starting to be mature enough to run in production.
-We are using CockroachDB to scale our database and it's been a game changer.
+Fortunately, distributed SQL was invented about a decade ago and has matured enough for production use.
+We are now using CockroachDB to scale our database, and it has been a game-changer.

 Work with us!